A directed persistent homology theory for dissimilarity functions: Persistence modules and dissimilarity functions

 \begin{definition} The \emph{persistence diagram} of the persistence vector space $\mathcal{V}$ is the multiset

 The multiplicity of a point in $\Dgm(\mathcal{V})$ is the multiplicity of the corresponding interval in $\Pers(\mathcal{V})$. \end{definition}

-A crucial property for applications of persistent homology to real data is that small perturbations of the input (a data set, encoded as filtration of simplicial complexes) results in a small perturbation of the output (its persistent module).
+A crucial property for applications of persistent homology to real data is that a small perturbation of the input (a data set, encoded as filtration of simplicial complexes) results in a small perturbation of the output (its persistence module).
 Algebraically, this amounts to proving that a small perturbation of the persistence diagram results in a small perturbation of the associated persistence module.
 In order to state this stability result, we therefore need to introduce distances between persistence diagrams, and persistence modules, respectively.